BlueOwlOpenSource/endpoint/README.md

 generates an http.HandlerFunc from a list of handlers.
 The handlers will be called in order.
 In the example below, first WriteErrorResponse() will be called.
 It has an inner() func that it uses to invoke the rest of the chain.
-When WriteErrorResponse() calls it's inner() function, the db injector returned by InjectDB is called.
+When WriteErrorResponse() calls its inner() function, the db injector returned by InjectDB is called.
 If that does not return error, then the inline function below to handle the endpint is called.